NGGKI/HW----Team-Profile-Generator/README.md

 ## Usage

-🎗You can run the start at any time with `node app.js creating new html
+🎗You can run the start at any time with `node run start creating new html

 ---

-🎗You can run the delete output file at any time with `node reset.js
+🎗You can run the delete output file at any time with `node run reset

 ## Contributing